Linux real-time file replication and synchronization software

 edq -l or -r 192.168.32.50 -n /data2

-You may also use edmfq for better control of the file queueing for replication.
+You may also use edmfq for better control of the file queueing for replication and synchronization.

 touch ${ED_BASE_DIR}/bin/has_old_mount_version